fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-library-intro.md

 ### Use of Library resources at time of decision support rules invocation

-The decision support rule Library can be associated with a CarePlan / ProcedureRequest through their references to PlanDefinition / ActivityDefinition resources.
+The decision support rule Library can be associated with a CarePlan / ServiceRequest through their references to PlanDefinition / ActivityDefinition resources.
 When a measurement is submitted in scope of a CarePlan, the answer values in a submitted QuestionnaireResponse can be found and passed in as parameters to the decision support rule as specified by the Library resources.